chopfitzroy/dotfiles-experiment/README.md

 Now I use all three of these across my various configs but for the most part I make use of the template system, the exception to this being the `config-nap` which uses symlinks to better handle how `nap` interacts with it's stored snippets.

-The easiest way to understand how this works is simple to look at the code, I highly recommend `roles/config-helix` as it has good examples of both templating and file synchronization.
+The easiest way to understand how this works is simply to look at the code, I highly recommend `roles/config-helix` as it has good examples of both templating and file synchronization.

 ### Tools 👾